okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 > **Note:** Profile Object is only available to OAuth 2.0 client applications.

-### Application User Model
+### Application User object

-The application user model defines a user's app-specific profile and credentials for an application.
+The Application User object defines a user's app-specific profile and credentials for an application.

 #### Example